 This report seeks approval of the revised Treasury Management Strategy, Prudential Indicators and provides a half-yearly review of the Council's borrowing and investment activities.
-Audit Committee are requested to forward the revised Strategy and indicators to Cabinet and Council for their approval and note changes to the MTFP with regard to the Treasury Management Budget (Financing Costs).
+Council are requested approve the revised Strategy and note changes to the MTFP with regard to the Treasury Management Budget (Financing Costs).